bkapolicefund/server-security/README.md

 HARDWARE SECURITY

+Hardware must be locked if possible in a cage in the datacenter and nobody should be allowed near your server but you.
+You must not type in the password to your server at the console unless you put a coat over your head and keayboard as most DC's have video cameras inside the server rooms.

 SOFTWARE SECURITY

 There are many good reasons that the Solana Foundation does not want validators to run externally produced binaries on their validator's nodes.
 A recent example of this was a 'special binary' that was sold to many validators for only 1 SOL.
 Apparently this was an attacker of the network and some nodes were then hacked.
 Never ever run any binary from anyone or any company on your validator node that is not open source or you can get a trojan software that will steal your secret Solana validator keys and send them over the Internet to the attacker's server.
 Once this happens you have lost your node permanently and any wallet balance or SOL balance on these node keys.

+Open source can still be a liablility to install on your server.
+Never install unneeded software on your node.